 MYSTERY

 What a lovely surprise!
-This Sherlock inspired book is so well-written with a great plot.
+This Sherlock Holmes inspired book for 4th graders is well-written with a great plot.
 John Watson moves with his mom who has recently left both the military and John’s dad to Harlem.
 There he meets a very unique girl named Shelby Holmes who reluctantly allows him to tag along with her as she solves her latest crime — the mystery of a missing show-dog stolen from a classmate’s secure house.

 The Familiars series by Adam Jay Epstein and Andrew Jacobson